th3james/BackboneDiorama/README.md

 This will create a new diorama project inside a directory of the same name

 ## Development
 BackboneDiorama is written in coffeescript and is packaged as an NPM module.
-To run the development version of the commands without installing from NPM, just execute the commands in the bin/ directory
+To install the package locally, in the project directory run:

+  sudo npm install -g

+This will install the diorama command onto your system.
+On my node setup, this wasn't added to my PATH correct, so check the output for a line like:

+    npm info linkStuff backbone-diorama@0.0.1
+    /usr/local/share/npm/bin/diorama -> /usr/local/share/npm/lib/node_modules/backbone-diorama/bin/diorama.coffee

+To see exactly where the command has been installed